smartkarma/frontend-guide/docs/react-components.md

 ## Component, Pure or Stateless Functional ?

 Basically the best is to always start with **Stateless Functional Component**.
-But a lot of times we need to have state for our component.
+But a lot of times we need state for our component.
 In that case we should use **Pure Component**, it's much faster and control `shouldComponentUpdate` on its own.
-Which prevents unnecessary re-rendering of the component whenever props/state changes with same values.
+It prevents unnecessary re-rendering of the component whenever props/state changes with same values.
 Your last option should be normal  **Component**.

 * **Pure Component** - preferred